 If you are unhoused or experiencing housing insecurity in Parkrose, we can assist in the process of searching for resources or refer you to a direct service provider.
 Please email our Community and Volunteer Engagement Liaison Lillyanne Pham at firstname.lastname@example.org or call 503-964-7807.

-The COVID-19 Emergency Rent Assistance Program provides rent assistance to prevent households from experiencing evictions and homelessness due to the financial and health impacts of COVID-19.
-The priority is to serve communities experiencing the greatest adverse impacts from COVID-19, including Black, Indigenous, and other People of Color (BIPOC) and households with very low incomes.
-ERAP-1 funds can serve households who are in rental housing or unhoused, and can pay for the following eligible expenses: current or future rent payments (future payments limited to 3 months), rent arrears, security deposits, and fees.
-Funds are not eligible to pay for mortgage payments, utilities, or direct cash assistance.
+Historic Parkrose was approved for new rent assistance funds in February 2023 through the Supportive Housing Services (SHS) program.
+SHS provides rent assistance to prevent households from experiencing evictions and homelessness due to the financial and health impacts of COVID-19.
+The priority is to serve communities experiencing the greatest adverse impacts from COVID-19, including Black, Indigenous, and other People of Color (BIPOC) and households earning 80% AMI or less.

 Who?
 Youth ages 9-17 who are at-risk of or experiencing housing instability.

 Where?
 470 SE 165th Ave., Portland, OR 97233

 What?
 The program offers community-and site-based case management, family mediation and reunification support, in-reach to schools and response to law enforcement, crisis intervention, and short-term emergency housing menu, basic needs and transportation, client assistance, resource referral, and navigation (including access to alternative education options, LGBTQ-specific programs, wraparound services for gang-impacted and sex-trafficked youth).